NatanLuz/smartphonessql/README.md

 ---

 ## About the Project
 Database project to manage smartphone brands, owners, and their relationships. *(Academic exercise)*

 ---

 ## Database Structure
-O diagrama acima representa:
+The diagram above represents:
-- **Marca**: tabela de marcas de smartphones
+- **Brand**: smartphone brand table
-- **Proprietario**: dados dos proprietários
+- **Owner**: owner data
-- **Smartphone**: especificações dos dispositivos
+- **Smartphone**: device specifications
-- **SmartphonesDoProprietario**: relação entre proprietários e smartphones (N:M)
+- **SmartphonesDoOwner**: relationship between owners and smartphones (N:M)

 ---

 ## How to Use
-1. Clone ou baixe o repositório
+1. Clone or download the repository
-2. Importe o arquivo SQL (.sql) no MySQL/MariaDB
+2. Import the SQL file (.sql) into MySQL/MariaDB
-3. Execute os scripts para criar o banco, inserir dados de exemplo e testar queries
+3. Run the scripts to create the database, insert sample data, and test queries

 ---

 ## Customization
-- Adicione novas marcas ou smartphones editando os scripts de inserção
+- Add new brands or smartphones by editing the insertion scripts
-- Insira novos proprietários e associe-os via a tabela de relacionamento
+- Insert new owners and associate them via the relationship table

 ---

 ## SQL Scripts
-- Criação de banco e tabelas
+- Creating a database and tables
-- Inserção de dados de exemplos (Marca, Proprietário, Smartphone)
+- Inserting sample data (Brand, Owner, Smartphone)
-- Associação de proprietários com smartphones
+- Associating owners with smartphones

 ---

 ## Author
 **Natan da Luz** – Developer